jxwleong/altera-de1-processor/README.md

 ### <a  name="addSub"></a> Adder-subtractor
 ![RTL view of adder-subtractor](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/resources/images/Quartus%20II%20Images/Quartus_RTL_AddSub.png)
-Figure x.
+Figure 12.
 RTL view of adder-subtractor.     <br/>

 The adder-subtractor is used to perform calculations to find the GCD.
 This device can be configured to used act as an adder or subtractor depend on the control signal received `sub`.
 When `sub` is 1, then it will act as a subtractor else it will operator as an adder.
 However, the figure above shows that the adder-subtractor is made of two seperate adder.
 This is because adder can transform into subtractor by utilising 2's complement.
 For example,